Kalpesh1Ghori/React-Native-Animations-samples/README.md

 ### Layout Animnations
 - Remove item from a list
 - Add item to a list
-- Add item to a list in position [i]
+- Add item to a list at position [i]
 ![Layout Animations](demo/layout_animation.gif)

 ### Transitions